-Jan Karski (1914–2000) was a legendary political emissary of the Polish Underground State and the Polish Government-in-Exile during World War II.
-He completed three successful missions between occupied Poland and the seat of the Polish government in France and Great Britain, passing on messages and documents.
-In 1942, as an eyewitness to the liquidation of the Warsaw ghetto, he also informed the Polish authorities and Allied politicians about the extermination of Jews.
+During World War II, Jan Karski was the legendary, political emissary of the Polish Underground State and the Polish Government-in-Exile.
+He carried out three successful missions, between occupied Poland and the headquarters of Polish government in France and Great Britain, in order to pass on messages and documents.
+In 1942, as an eyewitness to the liquidation of the Warsaw Ghetto, he informed the Polish authorities and Allied politicians of this and of the extermination of the Jews.
 After the War, he was honoured with the title of Righteous Among the Nation and with the Order of the White Eagle.
 He was also nominated for the Nobel Peace Prize.

 The Story of Jan Karski